 Strategic Management Process

-Organizing involves resource/staff planning to establish the organization structure and organizational capabilities needed to implement the plan.
+- Organizing: This stage focuses on resource and staff planning to establish the organizational structure and capabilities needed to implement the strategic plan.
 Organizing involves determining how activities and resources are to be assembled and coordinated.
-Organizing produces a structure of relationships in an organization and it is through these structured relationships that plans are pursued.
-This is the process by which the established plans are moved closer to realization.
+It produces a structure of relationships within the organization, facilitating the realization of established plans.
+This stage ensures that the necessary resources are allocated and that the organization is structured to support the strategy.

 -